 DR. RAJ BASU helps managers become leaders and achieve optimal performance from employees.
-Dr. Basu is an associate professor of management and vice president for Academic Affairs at Oklahoma State University-Tulsa.
-He is a member of the Academy of Management and the Southern Management Association, and is also a graduate of Leadership Oklahoma, Class XVIII.
+Dr. Basu is an associate professor of management and vice president for Student Affairs at Oklahoma State University-Tulsa.
+He is a member of the Academy of Management and the Southern Management Association and is also a graduate of Leadership Oklahoma, Class XVIII.
 His research has been published in multiple academic journals.
 Dr. Basu researches and teaches in the areas of leadership, employee performance, team building and change management.
 He is a three-time recipient of the Chandler-Frates & Reitz Award for Outstanding Teaching in the MBA program, the Greiner Award for Outstanding Undergraduate Teaching and the Richard Poole Award for Excellence in Outreach.
-Dr. Basu received his MBA from Duke University and a Ph.D. from Purdue University.s in the aerospace, energy, financial services, technology, manufacturing, government, and non-profit sectors.
+Dr. Basu received his MBA from Duke University and a Ph.D. from Purdue University.

 DR. MATT BOWLER teaches seminars that draw upon his research and experience to provide participants with first-hand knowledge.
-Dr. Bowler is an associate professor of management at Oklahoma State University.
+Dr. Bowler is an associate professor of management at Oklahoma State University and holds the Don R. Brattain Professorship in the Spears School of Business.
 Dr. Bowler teaches management topics, including leading change, building social capital, leadership, compensation and benefits, employee and labor relations and management skills.
 Dr. Bowler has received multiple teaching awards from the OSU MBA Student Association.
 Before entering the academia world, Dr. Bowler spent time in Guatemala managing a relief organization that provides surgical and construction services to rural Mayan villages.
 He attended Missouri State University, where he acquired a Bachelor of Science in management and an MBA.
 Dr. Bowler earned a Ph.D. in Business Administration from the University of Kentucky.

 DR. KEN EASTMAN is the Dean of the Spears School of Business.
 He has conducted many noncredit seminars in national and regional organizations such as BlueCross BlueShield, Chesapeake Energy, ConocoPhillips, Ditch Witch, Federal Reserve Bank of Kansas City, Lopez Foods, OG&E, Samson Resources and Sonic Corp.
 Industries.
 In recognition of his outstanding performance in the classroom and in public, he has received numerous teaching awards.
 He also received the OSU University Outreach Faculty Excellence Award twice, the Richard W. Poole Faculty Outreach Excellence Award, and Dr. Eastman has a long-standing commitment to lifelong learning and education.
 His research interests are mainly in the areas of leadership and organizational politics.
 He has published articles in such journals as the Academy of Management Review, Academy of Management Journal, and the Journal of Applied Social Psychology.